 Does The Choice Of Orange Change When Working With Different Industries?

-Colors change by the industry, but it is possible that one color occurs on the brand identity of diverse businesses.
+Colors and color palettes change by the industry, but it is possible that one color occurs on the brand identity of diverse businesses.
 For instance orange is used by food and beverage companies, e-commerce businesses, vehicle manufacturers, television channels, tech firms, design programs, universities, courier services and several more.